exercism/automated-mentoring-support/docs/representers/interface.md

 All interactions with the Exercism website are handled automatically.
 Representers have the single responsibility of taking a solution and returning a representation of it.

+A _representation_ is an extraction of the solution to its essence without names, comments, spacing, etc. but still uniquely identifying the approach taken.
+Two different ways of solving the exercise must not have the same representation.

 ## Execution

 - A Representer should provide an executable script.
 You can find more information in the [docker.md](https://github.com/exercism/automated-mentoring-support/blob/master/docs/docker.md) file.